jedhsu/text/README.md

 Includes:
 * parts of language models for emacs lisp and css
-* type hierarchy for structured text
+* type hierarchy for structured text forms